himmAllRight/himmAllRight-source/content/post/sql-intro.md

 ```

 #### INSERT INTO Another Table

-The `INSERT INTO` command mixed with `SELECT FROM`, can insert contents of *one
+The `INSERT INTO` command combined with `SELECT FROM`, can insert contents of *one
 table* into *another*.
-This technique can be quite useful, and is a simple way to
+This technique can be quite useful, providing a simple way to
 create quick backups.